 openstack port set --disable-port-security <port-id>

-To prevent port security from being enabled on any newly created port on a network, set the
+To prevent port security from being enabled on any newly created port on a network, run the following command:

 openstack network set --disable-port-security <network-id>